 FOR A HELPFUL GUIDE THROUGH PS1'S ADMISSION PROCESS, CLICK HERE

-Once an application has been submitted and both parents, when applicable, have toured, the Admissions Office is able to schedule the appointments, one being the Parent Interview (the other is the Child Visit).
+Once an application has been submitted and both parents have toured, the Admissions Office is able to schedule the appointments, one being the Parent Interview (the other is the Child Visit).
 Both parents (when applicable, even when living in separate households) are required to attend the Parent Interview.
-Parents meet with the Director of Admissions to discuss their family’s educational expectations and goals.
+Parents meet with the Director of Admissions for approximately 45 minutes to discuss their family’s educational expectations and goals.

-Once an application has been submitted and both parents, when applicable, have toured, the Admissions Office is able to schedule the appointments, one being the Child Visit (the other is the Parent Interview).
-This is a time for your child to try PS1 on and to interact with their age group and participate in the daily life of the school.
+Once an application has been submitted and parents have toured, the Admissions Office is able to schedule the appointments, one being the Child Visit (the other is the Parent Interview).
+This is a time for your child to try PS1 on and to interact with their age group.
+They will get to participate in the daily life of the school.
 The Child Visit lasts an hour for 4-6 year olds and a half or full day for applicants ages 7 and above.
 Parents will get more exposure to the daily life if PS1.
 Specific Child Visit guidelines are shared with an applicant family ahead of the Child Visit appointment to ensure a great visit.

 EVALUATION FORMS AND TRANSCRIPTS

-Evaluation Forms (and transcripts for children applying for grades 2-5) are to be completed by your child’s current school are available for download below.
+Evaluation Forms (and transcripts for children applying for grades 1st-5th) are to be completed by your child’s current school are available for download below.
 They should be returned to PS1 directly either electronically, by fax or U.S. Mail.
 To expedite the return of the completed form, you may want to provide your current school with an envelope pre-addressed to PS1 along with the form.